Complaint Policy and Procedure

 - The executive director of human resources: Complaints related to civil rights, discrimination, sexual violence, harassment and formal grievances from bargaining unit members.

-- The associate vice president for operations: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center and maintenance/custodial concerns.
+- The associate vice president for operations: Complaints related to facility and auxiliary services including Cougar Clothing & Supplies, cafeteria, Child Development Center and maintenance/custodial concerns.

 - The vice president of Business and Community Solutions: Complaints from Business and Community Solutions, service locations and/or business and industry partners.